 A nominee for director will be elected to the Board if the votes cast in favor of a nominee by the holders of shares of our common stock present or represented and entitled to vote on the nomination at the Annual Meeting at which a quorum is present exceed the votes cast against a nominee.
 The Charter Amendment will be approved if the votes cast in favor of the proposal by the holders of shares of our common stock present or represented and entitled to vote on the proposal at the Annual Meeting at which a quorum is present exceed the votes cast against the proposal.
 In addition, the advisory vote on the Say on Pay proposal will be approved if the votes cast in favor of the proposal by the holders of shares of our common stock present or represented and entitled to vote on the proposal at the Annual Meeting at which a quorum is present exceed the votes cast against the proposal.
 Because your vote on the Say on Pay proposal is advisory, it will not be binding on the Board or the Company.
-However, the Compensation Committee of the Board will take into account the outcome of the Say on Pay vote when considering future executive compensation arrangements.
-The vote to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024 will be approved if the votes cast in favor of the proposal by the holders of shares of our common stock present or represented and entitled to vote on the proposal at the Annual Meeting at which a quorum is present exceed the votes cast against the proposal.
-Any other matter that may be submitted to a vote of our stockholders at the Annual Meeting will be approved if the number of shares of common stock voted for the proposal exceed the votes cast against the proposal, unless such matter is one for which a greater vote is required by law or our Certificate of Incorporation or our amended and restated bylaws (the "Amended and Restated Bylaws").
+However, the Compensation Committee of the Board will take into account the outcome of the Say on Pay vote when considering future executive compensation aragements.
+The vote to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024 will be approved if the votes cast against the proposal at the Annual Meeting at the Annual Meeting at which a quorum is present exceed the votes cast against the proposal at the proposal.
+Any other matter that may be submitted to a vote of our stockholders at the Annual Meeting at the Annual Meeting at which a quorum is present exceed the votes cast against the proposal.
+Any other matter that may be submitted to a vote of our stockholders at the Annual Meeting at which a quorum is present exceed the votes cast against the proposal.
+Any other matter that may be submitted to a vote of our stockholders at the Annual Meeting will be approved if the number of shares of common stock voted for the proposal excee